From Stone to 3D: A Brief History and Evolution of Puzzles

 Local Value : Regional production that avoids long-distance transportation.

-8. Conclusion: A never-ending journey
+8. Conclusion: An endless journey

 8.1.
 Symbol of Creativity and Persistence